Stably positive Lyapunov exponents for symplectic linear cocycles over partially hyperbolic diffeomorphisms: Introduction

+In the appendix~\ref{appendix} we give a proof of the closedness of $s$ and $u$-states for general partially hyperbolic maps.

 \textbf{Acknowledgements.} Thanks to M. Viana for the orientation, E. Pujals, C. Matheus and Disheng Xu for the discussions and useful ideas.
-L. Backes, K. Marin and A. Sanchez for the useful commentaries.
+L. Backes, F. Lenarduzzi, K. Marin and A. Sanchez for the useful commentaries.